 12.2 The Council may, without prejudice to Section 8, after consultation with the Contractor, suspend or terminate this Contract, without prejudice to any other rights that the Authority may have, if the Contractor is prevented from performing its obligations under this Contract by reason of an event or condition of force majeure, as described in Section 8, which has persisted for a continuous period exceeding two years, despite the Contractor having taken all reasonable measures to overcome its inability to perform and comply with the terms and conditions of this Contract with minimum delay.

 12.3 Any suspension or termination shall be by written notice to the Contractor, through the Secretary-General, which shall include a statement of the reasons for taking such action.
-The suspension or termination shall be effective 60 Days after such written notice, unless the Contractor within such period disputes the Authority’s right to suspend or terminate this Contract in accordance with Part XI, Section 5, of the Convention [in which case this Contract shall only be suspended or terminated in accordance with a final binding decision in accordance with Part XI, Section 5, of the Convention].
+The suspension or termination shall be effective 60 Days after such written notice, unless the Contractor within such period disputes the Authority’s right to suspend or terminate this Contract in accordance with Part XI, Section 5, of the Convention.
+[In [such a] [] case, this Contract shall only be suspended or terminated in accordance with a final binding decision in accordance with Part XI, Section 5, of the Convention].

 [12.4 If the Contractor takes such action, this Contract shall only be suspended or terminated in accordance with a final binding decision in accordance with Part XI, Section 5, of the Convention.]